Bioengineered human neural organoids

 Acoustic tweezing cytometry for mechanical phenotyping and stimulation of stem cells

-I have developed a novel, acoustics-based cellular biomechanics tool, the acoustic tweezing cytometry (ATC), that can apply controlled, targeted subcellular forces to single live mammalian cells through cell surface receptors.
-Compared to other exiting cellular biomechanics tool (such as magnetic and optical tweezers), the ATC offers several unique advantages, including its scalability and high-throughput operation and its compatibility with both 2D and 3D tissue cultures and even in vivo translational applications.
-Over the last few years, I have utilizedthe ATC technological platform for biomechanical stimulations of mechano-sensitive and -responsive human stem cells including human mesenchymal stem cells, and human pluripotent stem cells (hPSCs).
+We have developed a novel, acoustics-based cellular biomechanics tool, the acoustic tweezing cytometry (ATC), that can apply controlled, targeted subcellular forces to single live mammalian cells through cell surface receptors.
+Compared to other exiting cellular biomechanics tool (such as magnetic and optical tweezers), ATC offers several unique advantages, including its scalability and high-throughput operation and its compatibility with both 2D and 3D tissue cultures and even in vivo translational applications.
+We have utilizes ATC for biomechanical stimulations and phenotyping of human stem cells including human mesenchymal stem cells, and human pluripotent stem cells (hPSCs).

 Related publications: